WLCG-AuthZ-WG/common-jwt-profile/profile.md

      [https://openid.net/specs/openid-connect-registration-1_0.html](https://openid.net/specs/openid-connect-registration-1_0.html)

 [^13]:
      Note that the OpenID Connect Discovery paper highlights a mechanism that is NOT RFC 5785 compliant and is not aligned with the OAuth discovery standard.
-After some discussion this group decided to embrace the OpenID Connect Discovery approach.
-More details in the appendix.
+After some discussion, this group decided to embrace the OpenID Connect Discovery approach.
+More details are in the appendix.

 [^14]:
      Each OS platform has its own set of acceptable CAs; suitable certificates should be used to facilitate client development and maintain the existing level of trust.
-Discussions will be held between the WLCG Authorization Working Group, IGTF and relevant partners.
+Discussions will be held between the WLCG Authorization Working Group, IGTF, and relevant partners.

 [^15]:
 <p>